Lantau Island: Visiting Tai O And The Tian Tan Buddha

-- I definitely recommend the visit to Ngong Ping and seeing the Big Buddha up close.
+- If you have time during your Hong Kong trip, visit Ngong Ping Village see the Big Buddha up close.
 The views of the surrounding area are stunning and a different Hong Kong experience.

 - Have proper change if you are taking the bus

 Have you been over to Lantau Island?
-Do you have any recommendations besides these?
+Do you have any recommendations or tips?

 Save This To Pinterest